JeremyBuhler/slides/20250919-statcan-data/find_and_use_statcan_data.md

 ---

-_Statistics Canada produces statistics that help Canadians better understand their country – its population, resources, economy, society and culture.”_
+_Statistics Canada produces statistical data and insights to help Canadians better understand their country's population, resources, economy, society and culture_

 [https://statcan.gc.ca/about/about](https://statcan.gc.ca/about/about)